HenrikSamuelsson/C_Plus_Plus_Primer/Definitions.md

 **auto** Keyword indicating that a variables type shall be automatically deduced from its initializer.
 Primarily useful in generic programming.
 B
 -
+**base class** The parent class of a derived class.
+Classes may be used to create other classes.
+A class that is used to create another new class is called the base class.
 **base type** Type specifier that precedes the declarators in a declaration.
 Take for example a reference declaration to an int "int &r = i;".
 The base type is an int in this example and then follows a reference declarator.
 **begin** Member of string and vector that returns an iterator pointing to the first element in the sequence.
 May also refer to the related library function that takes a pointer to an array and returns the first element in the array.
 **bind** Coupling of a new additional name to a given entity.